Rish-av4/rishavBlogs/posts/poetry_of_2020.md

 ---

-To justify what one feels , what one intro & restrospects, what one experience and what are the reasons that keeps him/her going parallel with the cruel pace of our difficult world, at that moment one begins to write something.
-At times that become prose, that become poetry , that become a way of living.
+To justify what one feels, what one intro & restrospects, what one experiences and what are the reasons that keeps him/her going parallel with this notorious and difficult world, at that moment one begins to write something.
+At times that become prose, that become poetry, that become a way of living.
 And one is never alone in this journey of sad and happy.
 Below is the order of poems, they are presented as.

 - Stone & River.
 - The Change.
 - Things -- as they were.
 - The Girl.
+- बिस्तर, तकिया और मैं

 ## Stone & River